 Our mission is simple.
 We want to improve the reading skills and self-esteem of low elementary school students.

-Since its founding in 1985, STAIR has made a difference in the lives of more than 7,000 second-graders from Orleans, Jefferson, Plaquemines, St. Tammany and Tangipahoa parish public elementary schools.
-Over the past 31 years, hundreds of community volunteers have donated their time and talents to serve as reading tutors, testers and workday helpers.
+Since its founding in 1985, STAIR has made a difference in the lives of more than 7,500 second-graders from Orleans, Jefferson, Plaquemines, St. Tammany and Tangipahoa parish public elementary schools.
+For the past 33 years, hundreds of community volunteers have donated their time and talents to serve as reading tutors, testers and workday helpers.
 Despite Hurricane Katrina and a re-organized public school system, the STAIR program has maintained its preeminence as one of the most effective children’s literacy programs for students, parents and guardians, family members, teachers and principals in the New Orleans area.